AC (ante cibum)

 (N.B.
 Noradrenaline is sometimes known as norepinephrine.)

-Stimulants can be used as legal substances, prescription medicines or illicit drugs.
+Stimulants can be used as legal substances, prescription medicines or street drugs.
 Stimulants include caffeine, nicotine, amphetamine and cocaine.
 On-prescription amphetamines are used for the treatment of ADHD.

 Sustained-release tablets release the active ingredient over an extended period of time, meaning more constant drug levels, fewer side effects and less frequent dosing.

-This is a side effect of long-term use of typical antipsychotics which results in abnormal movements.
+This is a side effect of long-term use of typical antipsychotics which results in abnormal muscular movements.

 TDS (3x a day)